autistic-symposium/shell-toolkit/README.md

 Dotfiles and Scripts
 ====================

-Some sample of my config files, scripts, etc.
+Some sample of my config files.

+Many bash scripts, examples and useful stuff.